Elaine Marshall: 2010

 In 2009, Marshall decided to enter the 2010 Senate race against incumbent Republican Richard Burr.
 She faced Cal Cunningham, Ken Lewis, and other lesser-known candidates in the May 2010 primary, and won the endorsement of The Charlotte Observer.
 After failing to garner above 40% of the vote in the May 4 primary election, Marshall had to face Cunningham in a runoff in June.

 On June 22, 2010, Marshall defeated Cunningham (with approximately 60 percent of the vote) to secure the Democratic nomination.
 For the general election, she was again endorsed by The Charlotte Observer, the state's largest newspaper.
 On election day Marshall lost to incumbent Richard Burr, who had received 55% of the vote.

 Personal life

 Marshall has five stepchildren and seven grandchildren.
 She is Methodist.

 Marshall married attorney Bill Holdford in 2001.
 Holdford had two daughters from a previous relationship.
 He died in 2009 from cancer.
-Marshall married J. Thomas "Tommy" Bunn in 2017 which they remained married until his death in 2023.
+Marshall married J. Thomas "Tommy" Bunn in 2017; they remained married until his death in 2023.